Insight-Services-APAC/azure-identity-and-access-powershell/azure/licensing/README.md

 # Getting Licensing Patterns

-A License Pattern consists of a license and any disabled services.
-If tenant licenses have been assigned manually the variation could be high.
+A License Pattern consists of the unique combination of license and any disabled services.

-i.e a tenant could contains users with many different kinds of 'Office 365 E3' where-upon service plans where enabled or disabled adhoc.
+A tenant may have many licensing patterns where licenses have been assigned manually.

+i.e. An admin may assign the license 'Office 365 E3' with varying services for certain users.
+This results in licensing feature skew and a high number of licensing patterns.

 ```powershell
 $LicensePatterns = [System.Collections.Generic.Dictionary[string, int]]::new()